mhered/manolobot/Part-6-Docker.md

 --user <uid>:<gid>
 ```

-Now files created from docker in the mount area will be owned by the default user in the host
+Now files created from docker in the mount area will be owned by the default user in the host.

-Note: it is not necessary, but sometimes it is useful to define the username inside ros the same as in the host e.g. if we use paths that contain the username.
+Note: it is not necessary, but sometimes it is useful to define the username inside container the same as in the host e.g. if we use paths that contain the username.

 #### Set up `sudo`